slowsage/mdbook-pagetoc/README.md

 # mdbook-pagetoc
 A mdbook plugin that provides a table of contents for each page.
-Uses [mdBook-pagetoc](https://github.com/JorelAli/mdBook-pagetoc).
+Uses css/js from [mdBook-pagetoc](https://github.com/JorelAli/mdBook-pagetoc).

 ## Show me